josh-uaaa/While_Learning/learning_python/README.md

 **_Progress_**
 - Relearned the fundamentals of Python, solving Python coding exercises from **Exercism**.
-- Diving deeper into Python using **Percipio Aspire Journey: Python Novice to Pythonista**.
+- Diving deeper into Python using **Skillsoft Aspire Journey: Python Novice to Pythonista**.
-- Dive even deeper using **Percipio Aspire Journey: Pythonista to Python Master**.
+- Dive even deeper using **Skillsoft Aspire Journey: Pythonista to Python Master**.